iJrod/Cadence-smart-contracts-transactions-scripts/README.md

-# Practising and taking notes of Flow's Cadence Smart Contracts, Transactions, Scripts
+# Practising and taking notes of Flow's Smart Contracts, Transactions, and Scripts language named Cadence
 Practise of Flow's Cadence smart contracts, transactions, and scripts.
 I was running these in https://play.onflow.org/

 Flow: "Cadence is a resource-oriented programming language that introduces new features to smart contract programming that help developers ensure that their code is safe, secure, clear, and approachable.
 Some of these features are: Type safety and a strong static type system."